vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 Our Masters of yore have classified the categories in various ways, for making the disciples understand the truth clearly without any confusion.
 The different kinds of categorisation are not contradicting one another.
 The oneness of Paramatman characterised by the orders of the chetana and the achetana i.e. fagfefelleng e' is admitted by all.
 The difference and distinction between Brahman and the other two orders, is also admitted by all.
 To make the student understand the unique characteristics of the 'Prakara' or the attributes, tatva is classified into six sub-divisions such as the Arthapanchaka' and the unique relationship of the 'Body-Soul.
 Likewise, tatva can be classified into two categories such as 'Isvara' and 'Ishithavya', or it may be classified into three categories as declared by the scriptures viz., Bhoktha, Bhogyam and Preritha'.
 It may be classified into twenty-six divisions, twenty-four divisions of matter such as Prakriti, Mahath, etc., twenty-fifth category being the Jivatman, and the twenty-six being Paramatman.
 In every kind of categorisation, an aspirant will realise the true nature of the matter, Jivatman and the Supreme Paramatman.

 It is to be known that all entities other than Paramatman are real and subordinated to Him as His inseparable attribute.
 Paramatman is one supreme Reality, who is all independent and the one supreme ruler over all other entities.
-The existence, the essential nature and functioning of all sentient and non-sentient entities, other
+The existence, the essential nature and functioning of all sentient and non-sentient entities, other than Paramatman, are subordinated to that one Supreme Paramatman.

-Essence of Srimad Rahasyatraya Saram

-than Paramatman, are subordinated to that one Supreme Paramatman.
 This fact is admitted by all thinkers who have described the nature and number of categories differently.

 In the previous section, the five factors such as the nature of the Prapya and others and the unique relationship between Paramatman and others were taught expressly.
 Then, where is the need for introducing this section dealing with the three tatvas viz., Prakriti, Jivatman and Paramatman?
 This verily forms a part of Arthapanchaka.
 The answer to this question is given by Vedantha Desika in the preliminary verse and further explanation of the meaning of the verse.
 Every aspirant has to get rid of three powerful illusions - 1.
 The illusion that the body itself is the Atman.
 This is